iCHAIT/CS5228-Project-1/Readme.md

 ### CS-5282 Project 1

-Group project for CS-5282 (Knowledge Discovery and Data Mining)
+Data Mining Group project for CS5228-Knowledge Discovery and Data Mining

-This project aims at accurately predicting whether the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+This project aims at accurately predicting whether the product (bank term deposit) would be subscribed by the cutomer or not.

-Given features -
+### Features -

 * 0 - id (integer)
 * 1 - age (numeric)